gataky/lorem/README.md

 * SliceLen: specifies the number of elements a slice will have.
 * MapLen: specifies the number of elements a map will have.

-You can specify your own options by passing in a new `lorem.Options` struct with the values you want to `lorem.New`
+You can override these defaults by passing a custom `lorem.Options` struct to `lorem.New`:

 ```go
 myOptions := lorem.Options{